Psychology

 Reference works and reviews

-Some reference works, encyclopedias and dictionaries are published as books.
-For these, you can try searching in Oria, or go directly to a relevant platform.
-Suggested sources:
+For reference works, encyclopedias and dictionaries you can try searching in Oria, or go directly to a relevant platform.

 You can search for reviews as you would for journal articles.
 Most databases have a filter for the results list, where you can choose "review articles".
 See relevant databases listed in the section above ("Journal Articles").